-As we mentioned in a previous article, island-hopping in Greece is best enjoyed and understood in the quintessentially local way; yachting.
+As we mentioned in other articles, island-hopping in Greece is best enjoyed and understood in the quintessentially local way; yachting.
 Recreational sailing is possible year-round, weather permitting, and preferably from as early as April and as late as November.
 The actual number of Greek islands ranges from 1,200 to 6,000, depending on the minimum size that differentiates an island from an islet, and of inhabited ones between 166 and 277.
 80 of them have more than 100 residents and around 30 Greek islands are visited by tourists.

 Uninhabited Islands & Hidden Treasures

 To sailors, uninhabited islands – some of them with gorgeous beaches – offer a substantial degree of privacy and exclusivity.
 A motor or sailing yacht gives you privileged access to islands that are uninhabited or not connected with ferries and to beaches in organized islands you cannot drive to, due to their wild – often rocky – terrain.
-Examples of exclusive uninhabited paradises mainly in the Cycladic group include Despotiko or The Isle of Kouros (near the famous Antiparos island) with ancient ruins of a temple dedicated to Apollo, next to it Strongilo or Strongyli island with a protected sandy beach, Rineia or Rhenia island (close to Mykonos) with an ancient cemetery, and next to it Delos island (one of the most important archaeological sites dedicated to Apollo) that was inhabited since the 3rd millennium BC., Polyaigos island (the largest uninhabited island in Greece close to Milos and Kimolos island) with emerald waters and beautiful beaches, Keros island (archeological excavations gave us Cycladic artifacts from 3,000-2,000 BC) with white sandy beaches, Lichades or Lihadonisia which is an exotic volcanic island complex that has been described as the ‘Maldives of Greece’, and the two-island complex of Gramvousa in Crete with a Venetian fortress and access to the magical lagoon of Balos.
+Examples of exclusive uninhabited paradises mainly in the Cycladic group include Despotiko or The Isle of Kouros (near the famous Antiparos island) with ancient ruins of a temple dedicated to Apollo, next to it Strongilo or Strongyli island with a protected sandy beach, Rineia or Rhenia island (close to Mykonos) with an ancient cemetery, and next to it Delos island (one of the most important archaeological sites dedicated to Apollo) that was inhabited since the 3rd millennium BC., Polyaigos island (the largest uninhabited island in Greece close to Milos and Kimolos island) with emerald waters and beautiful beaches, Keros island near Naxos (archeological excavations gave us Cycladic artifacts from 3,000-2,000 BC) with white sandy beaches, Lichades or Lihadonisia which is an exotic volcanic island complex that has been described as the ‘Maldives of Greece’, and the two-island complex of Gramvousa in Crete with a Venetian fortress and access to the magical lagoon of Balos.

 Inhabited Islands and Groups